 This year, four priests and six deacons were set to be ordained June 29, and last year, according to French publication La Vie, the diocese ordained 10 priests and eight deacons.

-Fréjus-Tolone currently has around 250 active priests – which is significant considering that Paris, one of France’s largest dioceses, has 500 – most of whom are young.
-Roughly 75 percent of priests in Fréjus-Tolone are under 64, and about 30 percent are under 44 – a relatively rare demographic amid Europe’s rapidly aging society.
+Fréjus-Toulon currently has around 250 active priests – which is significant considering that Paris, one of France’s largest dioceses, has 500 – most of whom are young.
+Roughly 75 percent of priests in Fréjus-Toulon are under 64, and about 30 percent are under 44 – a relatively rare demographic amid Europe’s rapidly aging society.

 The diocesan seminary of the Immaculate Conception in La Castille, where the young men who were to be ordained at the end of the month are studying, is the third largest in France in terms of numbers and is celebrating its centenary anniversary this year.

-In the past, Rey has ordained priests for Fréjus-Tolone using the 1962 missal and has also used the Old Rite for ordinations within religious communities, including the Institute of the Good Shepherd.
+In the past, Rey has ordained priests for Fréjus-Toulon using the 1962 missal and has also used the Old Rite for ordinations within religious communities, including the Institute of the Good Shepherd.

 After the promulgation of Traditionis Custodes last year, Rey voiced concern over the move, specifically about its impact on priests and communities in his diocese who celebrate the Traditional Latin Mass.